adnanzaheer/adnanzaheer/README.md

 ### Hi there, I'm Adnan  👋

 ## I'm a Software Developer!
-- 🔭 I’m currently investigating [Laravel] [wordpress] [Odoo][website] tickets!
+- 🔭 I’m currently investigating [Laravel, Arduino] [website]!
 - 🌱 I’m currently learning everything 🤣
 - ⚡ Fun facts: I love to sing, write, and exercise!
 - ⚡ And yeah I'm not very social with people that I don't know :p
 - 🥅 2021 Goals:
-  - Complete and fix my messy projects (Lighty for ex).
+  - Complete and fix my messy projects (Textile IOT Systems).
-  - Contribute more to Open Source projects particularly Odoo.
+  - Contribute more to Open Source projects particularly Laravel Pakistan.
   - Take my skills to the next level and improve my knowledge.